NonsoOmoko/Visualizing-the-History-of-Nobel-Prize-Winners/README.md

 1. Clone the repository to your local machine.
 2. Open and run the `analysis.ipynb` notebook using Jupyter Notebook or JupyterLab.
-3. Explore the code and insights derived from the Nobel Prize dataset.
+3. Explore the code, visualizations, and insights derived from the Nobel Prize dataset.

 Feel free to fork, modify, or extend the analysis based on your interests or research questions!
-Maybe try your hands at vizualizations!
+Maybe try your hands at some vizualizations!